Denali-Kenai Explorer – Tour 3KN

 Day 1: Anchorage

 Upon arrival in Anchorage, shift into vacation mode with a relaxing day of independent exploration of Alaska’s largest city, nestled between the Chugach Mountains to the east and Cook Inlet to the west.
 We will transfer you from the airport to your hotel and the rest of the afternoon is yours to tour the city at your pace.
 Enjoy the shops and restaurants in the vibrant streets of downtown, stretch your legs along Anchorage’s many trails, hike in the Chugach Mountains or take a seat and enjoy a local brew and some live music in town.
-Several activities such as flightseeing and bike rentals are available for purchase as well.
+Several activities are available for purchase as well.
 Overnight in Anchorage.

 Day 2: Anchorage